 The NAACP’s Afro-Academic, Cultural, Technological and Scientific Olympics (ACT-SO) is a yearlong achievement program designed to recruit, stimulate, and encourage high academic and cultural achievement among African-American high school students.
 It is open to all high school students no matter their race.

-ACT-SO includes 32 competitions in STEM, humanities, business, and performing, visual and culinary arts.
-Almost 300,000 young people have participated from the program since its inception.
+ACT-SO includes 29 competitions in STEM, humanities, business, and performing, visual, and culinary arts.
+Almost 300,000 young people have participated in the program since its inception.

 The goals of ACT-SO are:

 - To mobilize the adult community for the promotion of academic and artistic excellence.

 - To recognize creative talent and academic achievement.